Knowledge Futures builds infrastructure for a more effective, equitable, and sustainable knowledge economy.

 By contrast, other KFG paid leave policies are specific in their purpose (parental leave, for instance), more brief (such as life event leave), or have more flexibility for regular, as-needed use over the course of the year (such as vacation or personal time off).

-Employees on approved sabbatical leave will receive benefits for the full duration of their sabbatical and pay for the yearly minimum vacation requirement (as of writing, 4 weeks/16 work days) and are not eligible for tuition reimbursement or any sabbatical activity reimbursement.
+Employees on approved sabbatical leave will receive benefits for the full duration of their sabbatical and pay for the yearly minimum vacation requirement (as of 1/1/23, 5 weeks/20 work days) and are not eligible for tuition reimbursement or any sabbatical activity reimbursement.

 Who is eligible to take a sabbatical?